 Joseph knew precisely what had happened.
 He explained it to me more accurately than many of my colleagues can manage.
 Articulate, whip smart, incredibly empathic, and teetering at the edge of his endurance all day long.

-The man who gave him the 5p is a respectable family man, a Hard Working Tax Payer: being another Porto’s regular I know him well.
-Suave, expensively dressed, edgy as fuck if he thinks he’s been insulted, and he often feels insulted.
+The man who gave him the 5p is a respectable family man, a Hard Working Tax Payer; being another Porto’s regular I know him well.
+Suave, expensively dressed, edgy if he thinks he’s been insulted, and he often feels insulted.
 He once required service at Porto’s before a woman who was there before him and when she quietly corrected him he was dumbstruck.
 5 minutes later he showily approached the woman to tell her to be more polite next time.
 When she reared up into his face, copying his behaviour of bashing a coin on the marble counter to get the staff’s attention he was sufficiently cowed to back off but his face showed simmering hatred.

 In truth, I doubt he had even been aware of the woman; he wasn’t being intentionally rude it’s just that she wasn’t important enough to him to be visible.
 But when she became visible, popping into existence to censure him, his – what? shock? fear? certainly an adrenaline response - led him into a situation where he has made an enemy and been shown not to be as urbane as he’d like to be.
 The woman later told me that she’d purposefully brought her husband to Porto’s the next day because she felt that this man functioned at a level where he would feel compelled to make her submissive unless he could see that she had a male owner who might object to his property being damaged.

 How tiresome all of this is, what a soap opera.
-The research across cultures and across species repeatedly demonstrates that our interpretations of relational interactions is little more than hormonally-driven survival behaviours, somewhat developed in childhood.
+The research across cultures and across species repeatedly demonstrates that our relational interactions seem little more than hormonally-driven survival behaviours, somewhat developed in childhood.
 Doing more than that is fantastically difficult, tiring work, something that other animals don’t seem to have much interest in.
 How much instinct or desire to care for individuals who are not in a family or social group do meercats, owls or chimps have?
 And yet that desire to do better is what has made modern civilisation possible.
 We watch the results of survival-driven behaviours all day long, all our lifetimes and throughout history, but the genuinely sophisticated leaps forward have been when slavery was abolished or workers are given better pay and conditions, when healthcare free at the point of need was established and universal education legislated for.

 There’s no doubt that national wealth would be better served by making children work, by slavery, by very low wages and long working hours and by disabled and elderly people dying as soon as they need support.
 We instinctively incline towards that.
 Over the entirety of the Second World War 67,100 UK civilians were killed.
 In the last 8 years the BMJ estimates that 120,000 deaths can be attributed to austerity.

 One of the reasons I go to Porto’s so often is for a break from bleakness, human contact mediated by financial and social tropes that keep us comfortably together, comfortably apart, knowing our own and everyone else’s place in a familiar dance.
 It’s very like the therapeutic relationship.
 I find Porto’s more comfortable than the much more polite, much more mannered and much more expensive cafes in the area.
 I like Porto's honesty of interaction.
-And sometimes, I go to the expensive places because their dishonesty briefly disguises the reality of unmediated human contact.

 All Abandonment Abuse Ancestors Anger Anxiety Ash Wednesday Attitude Banking Bereavement Birthday Bravery Breivik Bystander Effect Camila Batmanghelidjh Carnival Cbt Challenger Charlotte Bevan Childbirth Childhood Children Christmas Coaching Compassion Contemplation Control Counselling Culture Dalai Lama Death Death Cafe Democracy Denial Depression Domestic Violence Dying Eap Earth Day Empathy Employment Eric Klinenberg Ethics Exams Existential Failure Family Annihilation Founders Syndrome Francis Report Gay Cure Genocide George Lyward Goldman Sachs Good Death Greg Smith Grief Grieving Grooming Groupthink Happiness Hate Hungary Illness Interconnectedness Jason Mihalko Jubilee Kids Company Kitty Genovese Life Light Living Loneliness Love Mandatory Reporting Meaning Men Mental Health Mid Staffs Mindfulness Money Mothers New Year Nigella Lawson Optimism Organisational Collapse Oxford Abuse Panama Papers Panic Panic Attacks Parenthood Petruska Clarkson Pleasure Politics Positivity Post Natal Depression Power Priorities Priority Productivity Psychotherapy Ptsd Red Tent Reflection Rena Resilience Riots Rites Of Passage Ritual Robin Williams Sad Sales Savile Scared Seasonal Affective Disorder Self Care Self Preservation Self-preservation Shock Sin Singletons Sport Spring Status St David St Georges Day Stress Suarez Suicide Support Talking Terry Pratchett Time Transition Trauma True Self Truth Understanding Unemployment Valentines Day Viktor Frankl Violence Whistleblowing Who Am I Winter Blues Women Work